-In “Accelerating Neuroplasticity,” our second podcast with biomedical engineer Yuri Danilov, he and Walter Bradley Center director Robert J. Marks discuss how natural brain healing can be accelerated using stimulation.
+In “Accelerating Neuroplasticity,” our second podcast with neuroscientist Yuri Danilov, he and Walter Bradley Center director Robert J. Marks discuss how natural brain healing can be accelerated using stimulation.

 03:23 | Do we actually remember everything?